Dueel/dotfiles/README.md

 My dotfiles for bspwm based on the Gruvbox color scheme

-Tested with stock bspwm from EndeavourOS
+Tested with fresh Arch Linux install

 This is very unfinshed btw